dr-jts/jeql/README.md

 JEQL
 ====
-A scripting language for spatial processing and ETL, which runs on the JVM.
+JEQL is a scripting language for spatial processing and ETL, which runs on the JVM.

 JEQL is based on the standard and well-known SQL model.
 This enables declarative specification of data query and transformation.